What is Intellectual Property?

 It is more important than ever to stay ahead of your competitors.
 Developing and utilising your intellectual property can give you the competitive edge your business needs.
-In order to maximise your advantages, keeping your IPs protected is key.
+In order to maximise your advantages, formulating an effective IP strategy and keeping your IPs protected is key.

 Minesoft develops leading patent search software, such as PatBase, which lets businesses to search for, analyse, and track patents, helping you to make the best decisions for your intellectual properties.
 Or now you can use Minesoft IPShare, designed to make it easier to collaborate on projects related to IP.